gujaws/puppet-postgresql_replication/README.md

       replication_password => 'secret_password',
     }

-The example given assumes the master is running on 192.168.1.1 and the slave is running on some ip address within 192.168.1.0/24.
+The example given assumes the master is running on 192.168.1.1 and the slave is running on some IP address within 192.168.1.0/24.

 Attributes
 ----------